zsh-89/FiraMonoMz/readme.md

 + char `g` comparison in large font size: <br/>
 ![char g comparison](./comparison-g-big.png)

-For normal users, just download `.ttf` files and use them:
-+ In folder `FiraMonoMz-ttf`:   font files with `&` and `@` modified
-+ In folder `FiraMonoMz-ttf-g`: font files with `&`, `@` and `g` modified

-Just like Fira Mono, this work is also free and open-source, and the license is the same as Fira Mono.

-(The following parts are only useful for font hackers.)

-## Project Intro for font hackers
+## For font hackers
 We have 3 font-forge prject files:
 + `FiraMonoMz-Bold.sfdir\`: font-forge project file for font `FiraMonoMz-Bold`.
 + `FiraMonoMz-Medium.sfdir\`: font-forge project file for font `FiraMonoMz-Medium`.
 + `FiraMonoMz-Regular.sfdir\`: font-forge project file for font `FiraMonoMz-Regular`.

-### post-processing to make font be reconized as "Monospaced font"
+### Post-processing to make font be recognized as "Monospaced font"
 If you make some changes to the font-forge prject, remember that after exporting your version of `.ttf` file using font-forge, you need to run following commands: